 Focusing on Alberta's unique experience, this workshop maps the systemic friction points that hinder immigrant integration and retention.
 Speakers address the unequal impact of population flows on urban housing affordability and the limited settlement capacity undermining retention in small and rural municipalities.
 Further research examines the critical gaps in policy impacting low-skilled migrant workers' housing and the necessity for a shared understanding of roles across municipal, provincial, and federal governance.
 The session offers practical, evidence-based ideas to reorient services, from macro-governance to micro-solutions like community food initiatives.

 - Feng Qiu, University of Alberta

-- Emmanuel Egbeadumah, University of Alberta
+- Elizabeth Onyango, University of Alberta

 - Adila Mehjebin, University of Alberta

 - Stephen Baffoe, University of Alberta

 - Nimil Hussain, University of Alberta

-- Areej Jamal, University of Alberta